-- Must physically exhibit breed char- acteristics of a purebred Shorthorn • - Solid red; solid white with red hair or red pigment on ear, muzzle, anus or tail; or any combination of red and white, with the red and white color pattern bleeding together
+- Must physically exhibit breed characteristics of a purebred Shorthorn. - Red with white hair in tail switch. - ► White with red hair or red pigment on ear, muzzle, anus, or tail. - Any combination of red and white, with the red and white color pattern bleeding together.